Hsabonchi/JS/README.md

       ▶ Number : typeof instance === "number"
       ▶ String : typeof instance === "string"
+        ▶ a sequence of characters e.g 'javascript'
+        ▶ Written in double quotes: "hello".
+        ▶ Written in single quotes: 'hello'.

      Iteration = repeating a process a number of times